 I think one of the biggest disappointments of my childhood was black stickers over cardboard packaging.
 Let me explain.

-Of course, I immediately amassed as many of these damn things as I could find.
+Of course, I immediately amassed as many of these damn coupons as I could find.
 I think I had enough seals for TWO figures, so I was in a frenzy over this.
-And this Boba Fett – nobody knew anything about him, but he looked like Darth Vader or a Stormtrooper, with an armor suit and soforth.
+And this Boba Fett – nobody knew anything about him, but he looked like Darth Vader or a Stormtrooper, with an armor suit and so forth.
 But the coolest part was his rocket backpack.
-And the rocket looked like the same missile that equipped various Battlestar Galactica toys – a red rocket that SHOT WHEN YOU PUSHED A BUTTON.
-Holy shit!
+And the rocket looked like the same missile that equipped various Battlestar Galactica toys – a red rocket that SHOT WHEN YOU PUSHED A BUTTON!

 I also thought this was suspect.
 Were you suppsoed to peel off the sticker and put it on a card to mail in?
 Was I ripped off and did some cards have cooler stickers, like maybe a Death Star I could put on my lunchbox?
 The sticker didn’t peel off though, so I spent a few hours trying to carefully pry it loose.
 When I did, I saw a picture of Boba Fett’s backpack FIRING THE MISSILE!
 Why did they hide this?
 I don’t know, but I quickly begged my mom to send in all of the paperwork.
 I patiently waited the 16 weeks or whatever, and when the package showed up, NO MISSILE.
 The sticker was like a conspiracy theory to me, like a hidden level in a videogame that you know is there, but you can never find.
 I searched for stupid conspiracy theories like this in all of my toys.
 I took apart everything to search for hidden functionality.
 I played our Sears pong game for hours, thinking there might be a magic way to unlock a secret mission of some sort.
 The closest I ever got was a misprinted card in Trivial Pursuit.